 This research report describes my first algorithm based on a search for repeating patterns in the binary representation of the constant.
 Note that the conjecture in Section 5.3 is false (this is a consequence of results in my paper on lower bounds on the length of the generated code); this also shows the irregularity of the problem.

-[DinLef2000a] Constant multiplier for FPGAs (written with Florent de Dinechin), in the Second International Workshop on Engineering of Reconfigurable Hardware/Software Objects (ENREGLE 2000), June 2000.
+[DinLef2000a] Constant multipliers for FPGAs (written with Florent de Dinechin), in the Second International Workshop on Engineering of Reconfigurable Hardware/Software Objects (ENREGLE 2000), June 2000.
 Also available as LIP research report RR2000-18.

 The application to the FPGAs...